When Your Partner Refuses Couples Therapy

 Why Won’t My Partner Go To Couples Therapy?

-First, let’s explore some reasons why your partner may not want to start couples therapy.
+First, let’s explore some reasons why your partner may refuse couples therapy.
 But keep in mind: if your partner has not told you directly why they don’t want to go, you may be assuming and not giving them a chance to explain.
 Maybe it’s an educated guess, but an assumption nonetheless.
 And if you assume the wrong reasons, you may unintentionally contribute to further conflict in your relationship, unfairly criticize or judge your partner, or miss the real underlying issue.

-Common reasons some partners hesitate to agree to couples therapy:
+Common reasons partners hesitate to agree to couples therapy:

-• They’re not ready/don’t want to be called out on their actions in the relationship
+They’re not ready/don’t want to be called out

-• They’re afraid of what it will say about them and the relationship if y’all go to couples therapy
+They’re afraid of what going to couples therapy will say about them and the relationship

-• They’re uncertain about the relationship but afraid to confront that with you–let alone in couples therapy
+They’re uncertain about the relationship and afraid to confront that

 Often, underneath resistance is fear.
 Fear of being exposed, fear of failing, or fear that therapy will confirm something they’re not ready to face.

 If your partner has already shared why they don’t want to go, you’re in a better position to respond to their actual concern rather than what you imagine it might be.
 But ultimately, if your partner decides they’re not interested in couples therapy, you can’t make them go.
-You could issue an ultimatum, but it likely won’t create meaningful change.
+You could issue an ultimatum, but it likely won’t be the start to meaningful change.

 I’ve seen many couples where one partner was clearly there just to “check a box.”
-While it’s meaningful when someone agrees to come (especially if they continue choosing to come), research consistently shows that the best outcomes in therapy come from people who have a genuine desire for change.
+Research consistently shows that the best outcomes in therapy come from people who have a genuine desire for change.
 And if your partner shows up out of pure obligation with no real desire for change, your relationship will not change.

 So What Can You Do?